-In May 2015 I toured the city with a good friend who shares my passion for adventure and discovery.
+In May 2015 I toured the city with a friend who shares my passion for adventure and discovery.
 We visited a number of ruins earlier in the day (something to speak of in future posts) before giving ourselves up to chance and happenstance by driving around with our eyes peeled for signs of disuse.
-This is how we found Tǒngyī Bowling Alley 統一保齡球館 (Tongyi is “United”), originally built in 1972 and closed only last year.
+This is how we found Tǒngyī Bowling Alley 統一保齡球館 (Tongyi is “United”), originally built in 1972 and closed the previous year.

-When we first entered the building we had no idea what we had found.
-Neither of us read enough Chinese to parse the sign out front, but it’s just as well, for that would have spoiled the process of puzzling things out for ourselves.
+When we first entered the building we had no idea what it was.
+At that time neither of us could read enough Chinese to parse the sign out front, but it’s just as well, for that would have spoiled the fun of puzzling things out for ourselves.
 My first hypothesis was that it had been a car dealership—as evidenced by the sprawling size of the place and its location at a major intersection.
 There were no clues to be found on the ground floor, only huge piles of debris lost in darkness and illuminated only for brief seconds as our torches swept over them1.

 Does this place look like it had been abandoned only last year?
 I was shocked to find a calendar from 2014 in what I would assume was once a kitchen off to one side.
-Entropy works fast here in Keelung, though in fairness this place was stripped clean and gutted before it was finally abandoned.
+Entropy works fast here in Keelung, though in fairness this place was stripped clean and gutted before the previous owners left.

-One final anecdote from this exploration: there are apartments attached to the bowling alley for some reason.
-My friend and I wandered in through the rooftop access door and proceeded to take a quick look around.
-The first door was closed so I joked that it was about time to go kicking in doors—not something I usually do, but this place was obviously uninhabited.
-I proceeded the next unit down the hall, its door ajar, and glimpsed an entire room full of personal effects.
-Just as I unslung my camera to take a look I heard a loud bang from behind me, yelling, and apologies issued in rapid-fire Chinese.
+One final anecdote from this exploration: there were apartments attached to the bowling alley for some reason.
+We wandered in through the rooftop access door and had a quick look around.
+I tried the first we encountered but it was locked.
+I proceeded down the hallway, jokingly remarking that it was about time to start kicking down doors—not something I usually do—since the place seemed obviously uninhabited.
+Just as I unslung my camera to inspect the disaster in the next room I heard a bang from behind me, and a great uproar.
 I spun around and saw an old man standing in the doorway, shock and outrage written on his face.
 Here we were—two no-good foreigners attempting to break in!

 If you read into the urban exploration literature in other nations you’ll find a common theme: many explorers are paranoid about running into squatters and homeless people when exploring the ruins.
-But this is Taiwan!
-Within seconds the old man was smiling with red betel nut-stained teeth at the absurdity of what was going on.
+But this is Taiwan, and within seconds the old man was smiling broadly, his teeth stained red from betel nut juice, appreciating the absurdity of the situation.
 I mean, just look at the photos I’ve shared here—would you imagine anyone living in this place?
 Hilariously, just as both of us were expressing genuine regret at having disturbed him, the old man launched into what you might call “the script”, the standard list of questions that most older Taiwanese people ask foreigners.
 “Where are you from, America?”
 “No, England.
 My friend here is from Canada.”
-And we all grinned like idiots.
 Looking back I totally should have asked to take a group photo.